 This is the beginning of a quality management system.
 The intent of the Documentation Phase is to collect data (records) from your processes that you will employ in the next phases and lead to real improvement.
 To move out of the Documentation Phase you will need to chart, trend and analyze your data.
 Typical tools used to get out of this phase include Pareto charts, histograms, run charts, and SPC (Statistical Process Control), all critical pieces for phase three.

-Separating the Common from the Special: Phase Three — Stability Phase
+Phase Three — Stability Phase

 Now is the time that we need to start to think about continuous improvement with control charts in order to move through the Stability Phase.
 Stability is how we want our quality management system to be characterized.
 Stabile processes allow us to drive real improvement.
 Control charts are used to detect abnormalities in processes so the process can be improved and made stable.

 That’s because there are only two real actions you can take in process improvement.
 The first is to make unstable processes stable (our goal for phases two and three), and the other is to make a stable process better (our goal for phases four and five), which is also referred to as improving process capability and results in shrinking the control limits of our stable processes.